intel/QAT-ZSTD-Plugin/README.md

  5. Stream history is not currently supported.
 All advanced ZSTD* compression APIs, including streaming APIs, work with QAT sequence producer, but each block is treated as an independent chunk without history from previous blocks.
  6. Multi-threading within a single compression is not currently supported.
 In other words, compression will fail if `ZSTD_c_nbWorkers` > 0 and an external sequence producer is registered.
 Multi-threading across compressions is fine: simply create one CCtx per thread.

-For more details about ZSTD* sequence producer, please refer to [zstd.h][3].
+For more details about ZSTD* sequence producer, please refer to [zstd.h][4].

 ## Installation Instructions

 ### Build and install Intel® QuickAssist Technology Driver

+Users can choose [Intel® QAT Driver for Linux* Hardware v2.0][2](out-of-tree) or [Intel® QuickAssist Technology Library (QATlib)][3](in-tree) according to their requirements.

+If using out-of-tree driver, the user needs to set `ICP_ROOT` environment variable:

+`ICP_ROOT`: the root directory of the QAT driver source tree

+#### Build and install Intel® QAT Driver for Linux* Hardware v2.0

-Download from [Intel® QAT Driver for Linux* Hardware v2.0][2], follow the guidance: [Intel® QuickAssist Technology Software for Linux* - Getting Started Guide][4].
+Download from [Intel® QAT Driver for Linux* Hardware v2.0][2], follow the guidance: [Intel® QuickAssist Technology Software for Linux* - Getting Started Guide][5].

-If installing the Intel® QAT 2.0 driver for use in a virtual environment, please refer to [Using Intel® Virtualization Technology (Intel® VT) with Intel® QuickAssist Technology][5]
+If installing the Intel® QAT 2.0 driver for use in a virtual environment, please refer to [Using Intel® Virtualization Technology (Intel® VT) with Intel® QuickAssist Technology][6]

-After installing the QAT driver, please refer to [Intel® QuickAssist Technology Software for Linux* - Programmer's Guide][6] to the update QAT configuration file according to requirements.
+After installing the QAT driver, please refer to [Intel® QuickAssist Technology Software for Linux* - Programmer's Guide][7] to the update QAT configuration file according to requirements.

 QAT ZSTD Plugin needs a [SHIM] section by default.
 There are two ways to change: